Pentium Dual-Core

-The Pentium Dual-Core brand was used for mainstream x86-architecture microprocessors from Intel from 2006 to 2009, when it was renamed to Pentium.
+The Pentium Dual-Core brand was used for mainstream x86-architecture microprocessors from Intel as a replacement for both the Pentium M and Pentium 4 brands as entry-level options, from 2007 to 2010, when it was renamed to Pentium.
 The processors are based on either the 32-bit Yonah or (with quite different microarchitectures) 64-bit Merom-2M, Allendale, and Wolfdale-3M core, targeted at mobile or desktop computers.

 In terms of features, price, and performance at a given clock frequency, Pentium Dual-Core processors were positioned above Celeron but below Core and Core 2 processors in Intel's product range.
 The Pentium Dual-Core was also a very popular choice for overclocking, as it can deliver high performance (when overclocked) at a low price.